Frequently Asked Questions (FAQs)

 Are there any particular causes that Ms. Yan supports?

-Ms. Yan is generally non-political and not highly engaged in social issues, but through her research she has come to feel strongly about the plight of the so-called "comfort women," i.e., women and girls who were forced to serve as sexual slaves for the Imperial Japanese Army in World War II.
+Ms. Yan through her research has come to feel strongly about the plight of the so-called "comfort women," i.e., women and girls who were forced to serve as sex slaves for the Imperial Japanese Army in World War II.
 She is not aware of any organized charity that helps former comfort women directly, but a number of human rights groups have taken up their call for justice, for recognition of the wrong done to them, and for an apology on the part of the current Japanese government.